MicrosoftDocs/powerapps-docs/articles/environment-and-tenant-app-migration.md

 ## The scenario
 One common scenario where you may want to migrate apps is where you have a Test or Dev environment and a Production environment.
 Here, developers and testers have wide access to the apps.
 When it comes time to migrate a new app to production, that environment has rigorous control over permissions to update and change it.

-Another scenario is one where each customer has their own environment and data, and when a new customer is added, a new environment is created for them, and you would migrate a number of apps into their environment.
+Another scenario is one where each customer has their own environment and data.
+When a new customer is added, a new environment is created for them, and you would migrate apps into their environment.

 ## Migrating an app